emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 - no access to additional graphs

 ### Learnings and focus for future
+- how to custom order a legend
+- using parameters instead of filters
+- time based graphs and trends
+- running speed / efficiency

 ### credits to others
 - list your resources